Home » Faculty » Paul B. Miller

 Paul B. Miller

-Recently I introduced into the curriculum at Vanderbilt a course on Latin American and Caribbean Jewish writers that I have taught in Spanish and English.
-I am currently working on a second book project on this topic, tentatively titled “The Dialectics of Tradition and Assimilation in Latin American and Caribbean Jewish Writing.”
+In addition to French and Latin American literature courses I also introduced into the curriculum at Vanderbilt a course on Latin American and Caribbean Jewish writers that I have taught in Spanish and English.
+I have an ongoing book project on this topic entitled “The Dialectics of Tradition and Assimilation in Latin American and Caribbean Jewish Writing” and have published several essays on this topic.

-In addition to my teaching and scholarship I have enjoyed leading study abroad groups to Madrid as the Director of the Vanderbilt in Spain program in 2005-2006, to Cuba in a Vanderbilt “Maymester” and on several trips to Cuernavaca, México.
-In 2010 I am serving as Professeur-en-Résidence at Vanderbilt-in-France at Aix-en-Provence.
+In addition to my teaching and scholarship I have enjoyed leading study abroad groups to Aix-en-Provence as the Professeur-en-Residence of Vanderbilt-in-France; Madrid as the Director of the Vanderbilt-in-Spain, to Cuba in a Vanderbilt “Maymester” and on several trips to Cuernavaca, México.

-In my spare time I enjoy playing basketball with students and faculty at Vanderbilt’s Rec Center and playing jazz, classical, flamenco and rock and roll guitar.
+In my spare time I enjoy playing basketball with students and faculty at the Rec Center, tennis at the Currey Tennis Center, and playing jazz, classical, flamenco and rock and roll guitar.

 Representative Publications